olivia-lin/DSCI_522_Income_Prediction/doc/final_report.md

 Introduction
 ------------

 There are huge disparities in salary amongst the population today.
 Why does someone receive a higher salary than the next person?
 There could be many, many factors as to why.
-How do we narrow down these factors?
-One approach would be to analyze collected data from censuses which would give us pre-defined attributes, including salaries.
+How could a person benefit from these factors in order to gain a higher salary?
+One approach would be to analyze collected data from censuses with a pre-defined set of attributes, including salaries.

-Our research proposal for this project is to determine what are the strongest predictors (attributes) would be to determine a salary greater than $50,000.
+The research proposal for this project is to determine which are the strongest predictors (attributes) that could be used to determine a salary greater than $50,000.

-Our goal is to build a model on census data for a specific year with the hopes that it could be applied on other years as well.
+The goal of this project is to build a model on the census data for a specific year with the hopes that it could be applied to future cencus data as well.

 Data Set and Wrangling
 ----------------------

-The public data set for our project is <https://archive.ics.uci.edu/ml/datasets/Adult> from UCI machine learning repository.
-The data we will use for this project is from the 1994 US Census Database.
+The public data set for this project is <https://archive.ics.uci.edu/ml/datasets/Adult> from UCI machine learning repository.
+The data used for this project is collected from the 1994 US Census Database.

-Based on our initial analysis of the data set, we omitted various features for the following reasons:

--   Workclass: We felt this attribute did not offered meaningful data, the defined categories were not descriptive and too limited.
--   Fnlwgt: This attribute was not useful for our purpose and was highly skewed with zeros.
--   Occupation: We felt this attribute did not offered meaningful data, the defined categories were not descriptive and too limited.
--   Relationship: We felt this attribute did not offered meaningful data, the defined categories were not descriptive and too limited and partially repetitive with ‘marital-status’.
--   native-country: This attribute was not useful for our purpose.

-Our final data set consisted of 9 attributes, 5 were numerical and 4 were categorical.
+The final data consists of 9 attributes, 5 are numerical and 4 are categorical.

 | Attributes   | Description                                                                                                                                                                                                      |
 |:-------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|